omar-polo/phos/README.md

 The main function is `with-gemini-request` which exposes a stream with the gemini content and can be used to handle replies by streaming.
-The helper `request` insteads loads all the reply in memory and returns it as a string if it was of a `text/*` MIME type or binary otherwise.
+The helper `request` instead loads all the reply in memory and returns it as a string if it was of a `text/*` MIME type or binary otherwise.

 ## License